PAINTED ROADSIDE ADVERTISEMENTS - List with Brands

 More about Soubry in the food-section.

-This wall on the Place du Jeu de Balles is proves that painted advertisements are not considered worth preserving.
-The disgusting top layer recommends frying-pans and other kitchen-utensils.
+This wall on the Place du Jeu de Balles is living proof that painted advertisements are not considered worth preserving.
+The top layer recommends frying-pans and other kitchen-utensils.

 MARTINI